Weishuo93/NN_Pred/README.md

 ```

 ## License
-The source files in `Predictor-Core` folder is freely available under the MIT License.
+The source files in the `Predictor-Core` folder are freely available under the MIT License.

-The files in `OpenFOAM-Extension` folder is published under GNU Lesser General Public License (LGPL), Version 3.
-The files in `CFL3D-Extension` folder is published under Apache License, Version 2.
+The files in the `OpenFOAM-Extension` folder are published under GNU Lesser General Public License (LGPL), Version 3.
+The files in the `CFL3D-Extension` folder are published under Apache License, Version 2.